Elango-Sagravia/geo-politics/outstatic/content/articles/china-taiwan-conflict-consequences.md

 ![A graph on global revenues from semiconductors](/images/global-revenues-semiconductors-2025-c0OT.png)

-*A graph on global revenues from semiconductors.
+*source-A graph on global revenues from semiconductors.
 Credits: Bertelsmann Stiftung*

 ### Impact on technology and innovations